 Surprise!
 The answer is both.

-While B2B brand awareness and lead generation are technically different things, they impact each other directly.
+While brand awareness and lead generation are technically different things, they impact each other directly.

 Some companies are great about promoting their brand, but their websites fail to convert leads.
 One of the most common pitfalls is lack of landing pages - conversion opportunities that aren’t RFQs or contact forms.

-Other businesses fall victim to the opposite problem: They possess an intuitive website and valuable knowledge, but they neglect their brand.
+Other businesses fall victim to the opposite problem: They possess an intuitive website and valuable knowledge, but they neglect building brand awareness.
 It’s hard to sell to people if they don’t know you exist in the first place.